-Revenues depend on how much of the solar electricity generated is actually used by the school rather than exported to the grid.
+Our revenues depend on how much of the solar electricity generated is used by the school rather than exported to the grid.
 So we also monitor each school's total electricity consumption against their pre-solar figures.
-Schools that are part of the CBS have actually consumed about a third less electricity, due to a combination of increased energy awareness, COVID closures and recent very high mains electricity prices.
+Schools that are part of the CBS have actually consumed about a third less electricity, due to a combination of increased awareness, COVID closures and recent very high mains electricity prices.

 This means the schools have purchased about 16% less solar electricity (self consumption) than planned.
-To offset this projected income shortfall, the CBS and SOFS focused on securing better prices for the higher amounts of electricity exported to the grid and have achieved prices 2-3 times higher than assumed in the model.
-This has meant that the total electricity income is only 1% behind target compared to the original financial forecasts.
-Based on the Department of Education's (DfE) target to reduce school-related emissions by 75% by 2037, schools will need to replace oil and gas heating systems with heat pumps and switch cooking and water heating from gas to electric.
-As schools implement these changes, they will use more of their solar electricity in future, eventually making up for the expected fall in the value of exported electricity to the grid.
-We are also experimenting with batteries and EV charging points to increase self consumption rates of solar electricity further.
+To offset this projected income shortfall, the CBS and SOFS has focused on securing better prices for the higher amounts of electricity exported to the grid and have achieved prices 2-3 times higher than assumed in the model.
+This has meant that the total electricity income to date is now on track compared to the original financial forecasts.
+We expect the value of exported electricity to fall again over time, but as schools install electric vehicle charging points and electrify their heating and cooling systems, their electricity consumption will rise, using more of the solar electricity again.

 Operating costs are 4% lower than planned.
-So overall cash flow (EBITDA) is actually 1% ahead of budget, despite the very significant reduction of electricity consumption by schools over the last few years.
+So overall cash flow (EBITDA) is actually 3% ahead of budget, despite the very significant reduction of electricity consumption by schools over the last few years.
 Careful management of operational and financial performance are key.

-Lifetime cumulative performance up to 31st December 2024.
+Lifetime cumulative performance up to 30th Sept 2024.